Martin Clunes cruises through Pacific for new ITV travel series

 “To find out, I’m on an epic ocean-wide adventure, travelling 10,000 miles from east to west in search of the real Pacific, and to discover its magical islands.”

-Clunes is set to visit a vineyard in Tahiti to taste a new grape developed to suit the island’s unusual growing conditions, swim with black tip reef sharks in Rangiroa and go riding through the surf with a local horse trainer in the Marquesas Islands.
+Clunes visits a vineyard in Tahiti to taste a new grape developed to suit the island’s unusual growing conditions, swim with black tip reef sharks in Rangiroa and go riding through the surf with a local horse trainer in the Marquesas Islands.

 Speaking about Tetiaroa, Clunes added: “This island is so special.
 Marlon Brando’s vision way back then was so revolutionary.
 I think it is quite unique.
 I am increasingly falling in love with the Pacific.”

-Martin Clunes: Islands of the Pacific will be broadcast on ITV at 9pm on Thursday, January 13, and will also be available on the ITV Hub.
+Martin Clunes: Islands of the Pacific starts its three-week run on ITV at 9pm on Thursday, January 13, and is also available on the ITV Hub.

 Viewers keen to retrace the actor’s journey can find out more about South Pacific sailings from Aranui Cruises, which is offering new no-single-supplement fares and 10% discounts on all cabins for selected cruises between January and April 2022.